Synergy between CSST and third-generation gravitational-wave detectors: Inferring cosmological parameters using cross-correlation of dark sirens and galaxies: Results and discussions

 We also explore various binning schemes to evaluate the robustness of our results, examining the impact of different bin counts as shown in Figure~\ref{fig:number_of_bins}.
 It can be seen that as the number of bins increases, the relative uncertainties of cosmological parameters generally decrease.
 However, when the number of bins exceeds approximately 20, the rate of improvement in parameter constraint precision slows noticeably.

 We further investigate the impact of the GW observation duration on the results.
 In Figure~\ref{fig:relative_uncertainty}, we show how different observation durations affect the constraint precision of cosmological parameters in the joint analysis of the CSST photometric sample and the ET2CE detector network.
+Our results on the trend of constraint precision improvement for parameters such as $H_0$ with observation duration are in excellent agreement with those shown in Figure 10 of ref.~\cite{Pedrotti:2025tfg}.
 The results indicate that longer observation times significantly improve the constraints on cosmological parameters.
 For instance, the relative uncertainty of $H_0$ decreases from 2.18\% for 1 year of observations to 1.04\% for 10 years.
 This improvement is primarily due to the increase in the number of detected GW events with longer observation durations, which effectively reduces shot noise and thus enhances the precision of cosmological parameter constraints.